 This page is for students enrolled in courses for which I am lecturing.

 Before contacting me with a question about the running of the course, please check whether your question has already been answered below.
-I receive the same questions over and over every semester, and this page is an attempt to make better use of staff and student time.
-The following links may also be useful.
+I receive the same questions over and over every semester, and this page is an attempt to make better use of our time.

 - What is the best way to succeed in this course?
 Learn the definitions of terms immediately.
 Read the relevant part of the textbook before coming to the lecture.
 For every abstract concept, make up your own concrete example and non-example of that concept.
 Use all your resources: lectures, office hours, tutorials, forum, library, internet, and especially your own brain.
 Spend enough time on the course.
 Don’t leave assignments to the last minute – start early.